UK leader Rishi Sunak signals plan to backtrack on some climate goals

 “Rowing back on home insulation and commitments to help people move away from gas will ensure we stay at the mercy of volatile fossil fuels and exploitative energy companies," Parr said.

-Automakers, who have invested heavily in the switch to electric vehicles, expressed frustration at the government's change of plan.
+Environmentalists were not the only ones blindsided by the move.
+Automakers, who have invested heavily in the switch to electric vehicles, expressed frustration at the government's apparent change of plan.

-“We’re questioning what is the strategy here, because we need to shift the mobility of road transport away from fossil fuels towards sustainable transport,” said Mike Hawes, chief executive of industry body the Society of Motor Manufacturers and Traders.
+“We’re questioning what is the strategy here, because we need to shift the mobility of road transport away from fossil fuels towards sustainable transport,” said Mike Hawes, chief executive of the Society of Motor Manufacturers and Traders, an industry body.

 Ford U.K. head Lisa Brankin said the company had invested 430 million pounds ($530 million) to build electric cars in Britain.